ajpinedam/maui-wiki/Installing-.NET-6.md

 3. Install .NET 6 RC 1
    I just use maui-check to install .NET, but not the workloads.
    Run and then when it asks to install .NET, go ahead and then when it asks to install workloads, just cancel.
+4. Install the workloads individually: `android-aot`, `ios`, `maccatalyst`, `macos`, `tvos`
+   This is due to this bug: https://github.com/dotnet/sdk/issues/19739
-4. Install maui: `dotnet workload maui`
+5. Install maui: `dotnet workload maui`
-5. Profit
+6. Profit